HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 both the CMake and Autotools test files (`CMakeLists.txt` and `Makefile.am` in `test/` respectively).
 For simple tests, you just need to add your new test to the list of tests.

+All new tests **MUST** run under both the Autotools and CMake.
+Ideally, they should also work on Windows, but we're willing to overlook this for things that are unlikely to be useful on that platform.

 ## Documentation